heyoeyo/muggled_sam/simple_examples/README.md

 This script contains the most basic usage of the SAMv3 detection functionality.
 It allows multiple objects to be detected using a single text prompt or by specifying a part of the image (using points or bounding boxes) as a reference for what to detect.

+## Object Detection (cross-image)

+_(Supports SAMv3)_

+This is a variation of the object detection example where an object from a 'reference' image is used to detect objects in a separate 'target' image.

 ## Speed Benchmarking

 _(Supports SAMv1, SAMv2, SAMv3)_